CharlieMacnamara/Markdown-CV-Generator/README.md

    - Modern dark mode with careful color selection
    - Perfect for digital viewing and tech-focused roles
    - Automatically converts to light theme when printing

+3. Soft Light Theme (`--light`)
+   - Easy on the eyes with softer colors and reduced contrast
+   - Elegant typography with improved readability
+   - Subtle shadows and rounded corners for a modern feel
+   - Perfect for both digital viewing and printing

 ### Creating New Themes